ybalkind/davidklaing.github.io/pages/the-machine-stops.md

 > The sin against the body—it was for that they wept in chief; the centuries of wrong against the muscles and the nerves, and those five portals by which we can alone apprehend—glozing it over with talk of evolution, until the body was white pap, the home of ideas as colourless, last sloshy stirrings of a spirit that had grasped the stars.

 I wonder: am I still part of that spirit that grasped the stars?
 Or am I "white pap"?
 Compared to the lives of our ancestors, ours are far less gritty.
 First we moved from the country to the city; now we are moving from the physical to the virtual.
 What will happen to our bodies in the next century?
-What will they be _for_, if anything?
+What will they be for, if anything?

 I haven't read much of Forster's other writings, so for all I know he made hundreds of other fictional 'predictions' that didn't pan out.
-The point of this close reading is not that it gives us clues to our own future, although it may.
+But the point of this close reading is not that it gives us clues to our own future, although it may.
 The point is that it gives us something equally rare: a chronological outsider's perspective on the present.
-A hundred years from now, our descendants might watch Black Mirror looking for *our* perspective on *their* world.
+A hundred years from now, our descendants might watch Black Mirror looking for our perspective on their world.

 I enjoyed my day, but I know what Forster would think of it.
 I spent ten hours sitting indoors, listening to music, messaging with friends, producing second-hand ideas.
 Soon, I'll make the room dark.